Politics of Saint Pierre and Miquelon: Current executive office holders

+Current cabinet (Conseil exécutif)

-Legislative branch
+Legislative power

 The Territorial Council of Saint-Pierre and Miquelon (Conseil territorial de Saint-Pierre-et-Miquelon), which was known until February 22, 2007, as the General Council (Conseil général), has 19 members, elected for a three-year term in single seat constituencies.
-The council sits at the Territorial Council Building, a two-storey, two tone aqua colour building on St. Pierre.
+The council sits at the Territorial Office (Hôtel du Territoire), a two-storey, two tone aqua colour building on St. Pierre.